RomainMsrd/BBO_Challenge/README.md

 # BBO_Challenge
-In this repository you will find the3 method we tried on the BBO challenge.
+In this repository you will find the 3 methods we tried for the BBO challenge.